 But give yourself a gift and a boost into healing by reading his first book, the book he wrote when he was a young man starting his own journey.
 Enjoy.
 Campbell's book is a nourishing treat for getting through this month (and any month) well.

-You may discover how you already are the heroine of your life.
+As you enrich yourself and cope with feelings in a productive way you may discover how you already are the heroine of your life.